visualitypl/docker-workshop/exercises.md

 ### Before: 5432 port must be open!
 Stop PostgreSQL server.

-But let's learn some basics.
+But first let's learn some basics.
 Go to [https://hub.docker.com/explore/](https://hub.docker.com/explore/), scroll down and click postgres.
 This is a offical PostgresSQL image hosted on Docker Hub.
 You can notice that there are a lot of versions under "_Supported tags and respective Dockerfile links_" section.

 To run an image with a specific tag, you have to add `:tag_name` after image name, eg: `ubuntu:16:04`.
-Now we are going to run PostgreSQL 9.5 container.
+In our case we are going to run PostgreSQL 9.5 container.

 ```
 docker run -d postgres:9.5